solar-ml/aws-emr-msk/README.md

     </td>
     <td>
       <ul>
-        <li>Does not support PySpark or TensorFlow natively</li>
+        <li>Does&nbsp;not&nbsp;support&nbsp;Spark&nbsp;or&nbsp;TensorFlow&nbsp;natively<li>
         <li>Less powerful and scalable than EMR or Glue for ETL tasks</li>
+        <li>Some errors may require manual intervention</li>
         <li>Limited integration with other AWS services compared to EMR or Glue</li>
       </ul>
     </td>
   </tr>
   <tr>
     <td><b>EMR on EC2/EKS/Outpost</b></td>
-    <td>A big data platform that allows you to configure your own cluster of EC2 instances or Kubernetes pods to run various Hadoop ecosystem components</td>
+    <td>Managed Hadoop framework for processing massive amounts of data.
+Allows users to configure their own cluster of EC2 instances or Kubernetes pods to run different components of the Hadoop ecosystem.</td>
     <td>
       <ul>
         <li>Complete control over cluster configuration and management</li>
-        <li>Supports a wide range of use cases and tools, including machine learning, streaming, SQL queries</li>
-        <li>Many supported instance types to choose from</li>
+        <li>Supports Apache Spark, Hadoop, Presto, and other big data frameworks<li>
+        <li>Scalable and customizable clusters</li>
+        <li>Suitable for large-scale data processing tasks, such as machine learning and data mining</li>
       </ul>
     </td>
     <td>